Plainfield Trash Facts

 This page explains each lever precisely, gives the exact addresses and emails, and is honest about what works and what does not.
 Every step below is sourced to CT DEEP, the Connecticut Siting Council, or the Connecticut General Statutes.

-Right now, the most useful thing you can do is put your concern on the record with both agencies and your legislators — and watch for DEEP’s Notice of Tentative Determination, which opens the 30-day window when the petition must be filed.118
+Right now, the most useful thing you can do is put your concern on the record with both agencies and your legislators — and watch for DEEP’s Notice of Tentative Determination, which opens the 30-day window when the petition must be filed.121

 The real levers

-The Four Ways to Be Counted
+The Ways to Be Counted

 LeverWho can use itWhen